584146519/MESAgrid/README.md

 The program files are named using a convention of numbers (major versions) + letters (minor versions).
 For example, version 36 is newer than version 35, and version 36c is newer than version 36b.
 You only need to download the latest version of a single .py file.

-Version 40 adds command-line execution.
+Version 40 allow command-line execution.
+Version 43 allow crate grid in Scientific notation.(like 3d-5)

 Preparation steps:

-Step 0: Ensure that all imported packages are installed; all can be installed using pip, except for the GUI package tkinter.
+Step 0: Ensure that all imported packages are installed; all can be installed using pip.

 Step 1: Place all the initial model files of the grid into the mesabasic folder (in other words, rename the mother-folder containing the initial model files to mesabasic).